Clive Lloyd

-In 1971 he was named a Wisden Cricketer of the Year.
-He captained the West Indies between 1974 and 1985 and oversaw their rise to become the greatest Test and One Day International team of the 20th century, only Australia achieved a similar success under the captaincy of Steve Waugh and Ricky Ponting later.
-He is one of the most successful Test captains of all time: during his captaincy the side had a run of 27 matches without defeat, which included 11 wins in succession (Viv Richards acted as captain for one of the 27 matches, against Australia at Port of Spain in 1983–84).
+Sir Clive Hubert Lloyd (born 31 August 1944) is a Guyanese-British former cricketer and captain of the West Indies cricket team.
+Widely regarded as one of the greatest captains of all time, Lloyd captained the West Indies between 1974 and 1985 and oversaw their rise to become among the greatest Test and One Day International teams of the 20th century.
+During his captaincy, West Indies won the 1975 Cricket World Cup (with Lloyd scoring a century) and 1979 Cricket World Cup, while losing the 1983 Cricket World Cup final to India.
+He is also one of the most successful Test captains of all time: during his captaincy the side had a run of 27 matches without defeat, which included 11 wins in succession (Viv Richards acted as captain for one of the 27 matches, against Australia at Port of Spain in 1983–84).
 He was the first West Indian player to earn 100 international caps.
-Lloyd captained the West Indies in three World Cups, winning in 1975 (with Lloyd scoring a century) and 1979 while losing the 1983 final to India.
+In 1971, he was named a Wisden Cricketer of the Year.

-Lloyd was a tall, powerful middle-order batsman and occasional medium-pace bowler.
+Lloyd was a 6' 5" powerful middle-order batsman with stooping shoulders, and occasional medium-pace bowler.
 In his youth he was also a strong cover point fielder.
-He wore his famous glasses as a result of being poked in the eye with a ruler.
+He wore glasses as a result of being poked in the eye with a ruler.
 His Test match debut came in 1966.
 Lloyd scored 7,515 runs at Test level, at an average of 46.67.
-He hit 70 sixes in his Test career, which is the 14th highest number of any player.
+He hit 70 sixes in his Test career, which is the 20th-highest number of any player.
 He played for his home nation of Guyana in West Indies domestic cricket, and for Lancashire (he was made captain in 1981) in England.
-He is a cousin of spin bowler Lance Gibbs.
+Lloyd was the first West Indian player to take a wicket on his first ball on ODI debut.
 Since retiring as a player, Lloyd has remained heavily involved in cricket, managing the West Indies in the late 1990s, and coaching and commentating.
 He was an ICC match referee from 2001 to 2006.
 In 2009, Lloyd was inducted into the ICC Cricket Hall of Fame.
 He was knighted in the 2020 New Year Honours for services to cricket.

+Early life

+Lloyd grew up in Georgetown, British Guiana, where his father worked as a chauffeur for a local doctor.
+He was the second oldest of two boys and four girls.
+Lloyd was the captain of the Chatham High School cricket team from the age of 14.
+His father died in 1958, and Lloyd left school to work in the administrative section of the Georgetown hospital to help support the family at age 16.
+He then played club cricket for Demerara Cricket Club.
+He first represented British Guiana in 1964.

+One of his childhood memories is of sitting in a tree outside the ground overlooking the sightscreen watching Garry Sobers score two centuries for West Indies v Pakistan.